-- Dangerous flying (e.g. any flying creating an unnecessary risk to other balloons, or people on the ground), not necessarily causing a collision, will be penalized up to disqualification from the event.
-The penalty will be doubled for each repeated offence in subsequent flights and the competitor may be grounded for the next flight(s). - 10.2.2 Exceeding the vertical speed limits as defined in Section II will be penalized in accordance with the parameters published and may additionally be penalized under 10.2.1.
+- 10.2.1 Dangerous flying (e.g. any flying creating an unnecessary risk to other balloons, or people on the ground), not necessarily causing a collision, will be penalized up to disqualification from the event.
+The penalty will be doubled for each repeated offence in subsequent flights and the competitor may be grounded for the next flight(s). - 10.2.2 Exceeding the vertical speed limits as defined in Section II will be penalized in accordance with the parameters published and may additionally be penalized under 10.2.1. - 10.2.3 Penalty points under this rule will also be considered when establishing the Respectful flying score.